 Not only this, but when word spreads about your company offering a great employee experience, you’ll start to attract top quality applicants who are aligned with your culture.
 These days, websites such as Glassdoor can offer deep insights from employees (current and past) of any company, and this can positively or negatively impact your employer branding.
 Job applicants will gather any of the information available in the public domain and this will influence their choice of potential employer.

 A recent study found that companies with an employee experience strategy are six times more likely to be listed under Best Places to Work on Glassdoor.

-Employee experience can be designed in the same way as the customer experience.
-There needs to be a process, and it needs to be informed by the opinions of current and potentially former employees.
+Employee experience can be designed in the same way as your customer experience.
+There needs to be a process, and it needs to be informed by the opinions of current and – potentially – former employees.
 It is paramount that leaders are open to the prospect of changing the dictated company culture to meet the shifting needs of their employees as a result.

 Every company has a unique employer situation with its own culture and goals.
 Different industries require different workforces.
 In terms of employee experience, it is therefore difficult to provide one common definition and a list of vital ingredients.